mstocco/mariostoc.co/content/traininglog/20210314-ironman2021-24weeksout.md

 ---

 Outside of the activity, I hit an important milestone with a project at work.
-Hopefully this will turn the wick down on the overall stress to a more conducive level.
+Hopefully this will turn the wick down on the overall stress to a level more conducive for getting back to January's training volume.

 <!---->
 ## WEDNESDAY MAR 17